Ian leads No5’s Court of Protection team alongside Adreeja Chatterjee. He is the Deputy Head of the Public Law Group at No5.

-In addition, Ian appears in applications in the Family Division of the High Court relating to the inherent jurisdiction of vulnerable adults, judicial reviews with regard to the treatment of vulnerable adult prisoners and inquests involving the deaths of vulnerable adults.
+In addition, Ian appears in applications in the Family Division of the High Court relating to the inherent jurisdiction of the High Court in respect of vulnerable adults, judicial reviews with regard to the treatment of vulnerable adult prisoners and inquests involving the deaths of vulnerable adults.
 Ian has also advised the CQC on prosecutions relating to deaths in care settings.

 “He’s a real rising star in the Court of Protection – he’s always really responsive, is very skilled in cross-examination and he’s easy to work with.”
 “Ian’s drafting and advocacy is always so concise.”